alvisisme/plog/README.md

 {
     plog::init(plog::debug, "ChainedApp.txt"); // Initialize the main logger.

-    LOGD << "Hello from app!"; // Write a log message.
+    PLOGD << "Hello from app!"; // Write a log message.

     initialize(plog::debug, plog::get()); // Initialize the logger in the shared library.
 Note that it has its own severity. foo(); // Call a function from the shared library that produces a log message.